The Overstimulated Mom: Finding Quiet in the Chaos

 Why It’s Normal to Feel Overstimulated

 Feeling like your senses are on overload doesn’t mean you’re not cut out for motherhood.
 It means you’re human.
-You’re dealing with so much all at once—sounds, tasks, emotions, physical demands—that it’s completely normal to hit a breaking point.
+You’re dealing with so much all at once…sounds, tasks, emotions, physical demands and that it’s completely normal to hit a breaking point.
 But just because it’s normal doesn’t mean you have to live in constant overwhelm.

 Signs That You’re an Overstimulated Mom: Recognizing the Symptoms of Overstimulation